 Because I use it so extensively, the fan regularly kicks in to cool the laptop down. iStat Menus frequently reports CPU temperatures of 72°C and peaks under full load at 80°C. Sometimes I annoy people around me with the loud sound of my fans but at least they know I'm working hard (or at least my Mac is).

 Overall the notebook has aged very well.
 There are very few scratches on it (except for on the palm rests) and the screen still looks better than some of the newest laptops out there.
 Talking about displays, my employer gives everyone a HP "EliteBook" that has a display with a resolution of 1366x768.
 To make the matter even worse it's a TN panel with incredibly bad viewing angles.
 I'm sorry but how can you call something like this "Elite"?
 How can HP be proud of this?
-My MacBook is almost 8 years old, has an IPS (LED backlit) display with a resolution of 1440x900.
-Oh and back than the MacBook costed roughly the same as the EliteBook does now.
+My MacBook is almost 8 years old, has a LED display with a resolution of 1440x900.
+Oh and back then the MacBook costed roughly the same as the EliteBook does now.
 So much for technical advancements!
 Yes, I'm really frustrated about it and in fact I refuse to use the EliteBook I got from my employer (they are getting me a new MacBook now).

 Back on topic now: besides from the scratches everything is still in great condition (except from the battery).
 Yes it’s a lot slower, it’s a bit thicker and a good bit heavier.
 However it is still my main machine!